evil-meow/owl-of-athena/README.md

 - [x] Add CI
 - [x] Auto create infra repository with base and production if not there already
 - [x] Add this repo's infra to ArgoCD using declarative syntax
-- [ ] Create `evilmeow-registry-secret` to download images in new namespaces
+- [x] Create `evilmeow-registry-secret` to download images in new namespaces
 - [ ] Auto add EVILMEOW_REGISTRY_TOKEN repository secret to Github

 ### v0.2

+- [ ] Wait for namespace to be created after apply to copy secret instead of a fixed number of seconds
 - [ ] Validate service name since it cannot contain dashes or dots
 - [ ] Creating argo apps that allow to deploy to different environments
 - [ ] Create a single file per folder in kustomization so we can easily remove things

 ### v0.3

+- [ ] Clean docker images periodically
+- [ ] Clean docker images on repo deletion
 - [ ] Notify failed deployments in Slack
 - [ ] Notify failed builds in Slack

 ### v0.4

 - [ ] Watch owl.yaml for changes and update the descriptors
+- [ ] Watch for merges in main and recommit the version number in github.
+This should remove the dependency on image-updater

 ### v1.0